German submarine U-1224: Design

-FLAK weaponry
+Flak weaponry

 U-1224/Ro-501 was mounted with a single 3.7 cm Flakzwilling M43U gun on the LM 42U mount.
 The LM 42U mount was the most common mount used with the 3.7 cm Flak M42U.
 The 3.7 cm Flak M42U was the marine version of the 3.7 cm Flak used by the Kriegsmarine on Type VII and Type IX U-boats.

 Service history

 Kriegsmarine

 The submarine's keel was laid down on 30 November 1942 by Blohm & Voss of Hamburg.
-It was commissioned on 20 October 1943.
+She was commissioned on 20 October 1943, with Kapitänleutnant Georg Preuss as its commanding officer.
+U-1224 was assigned to the 31st U-boat Flotilla for training purposes, and was selected to be used as a training ship for Japanese sailors before she was even commissioned.